ONE

 Now I wanted to kill him.

-I tried to remember how many Templars I’d
+I tried to remember how many

-many died because I was too slow to catch him?
-And too slow to warn them.
+them.
+How many died because I was too slow to catch him?

-I had failed, and so there would be no
+I had failed, and so there

 No immediate execution.

-Footsteps beat the concrete behind me.
-I
+Footsteps beat the concrete

-swayed and nearly fell.
+itself as I swayed and nearly fell.

-The dim red auras of Templars approached along
+The dim red auras of Templars

 “Where is he?”
-Her shout barely penetrated the
+Her shout

 I swallowed.
 “Gone.”